ops0 engineering article

 It integrates with Discovery, so you see not just what exists but how it maps to your infrastructure-as-code.

-It integrates with Hive, so you see not just structure but health.
+It provides real-time health metrics, so you see not just structure but health.
 What's having issues.
 What's trending toward problems.

 You stop looking at pictures of your infrastructure.
 You start looking at your infrastructure.